agileware/civicrm-end-user-guide/docs/contributions/soft-credits.md

 -   Gift

 Lets say that a very active member of your organization was responsible for getting 10 other people to make a contribution.
-Soft credits provide a way for you to credit this person and the actual donor, without counting the contribution twice.
+Soft Credits provide a way for you to credit this person and the actual donor, without counting the contribution twice.